entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 Instructions to export a bundle, including how to configure `env.json`, can be found in the [Export and Publish a Bundle tutorial](../../tutorials/create/pb/export-bundle-from-application.md).

-### Custom Resource Wrapper
+#### ECR Wrapper
-Entando provides a series of `ent ecr` commands to facilitate custom resource operations.
+Entando provides a series of `ent ecr` commands for interaction with [the Entando Component Repository](../../docs/compose/ecr-overview.md) (ECR).
+The following commands apply specifically and only to bundles.

-#### Custom Resource Management

 Display the list of bundles associated with the current profile:
 ```
 ent ecr list
 ```

-Generate a custom resource and deploy it to the current profile:
+Generate a bundle and deploy it to the current profile:
 ```
 ent ecr deploy
 ```

-#### Determine Custom Resource Identifiers

-The helpers `get-bundle-id` and `get-plugin-id` have been added to `ent ecr` to calculate and display unique identifiers related to custom resources.
+The helpers `get-bundle-id` and `get-plugin-id` have been added to `ent ecr` to calculate and display unique custom resource identifiers.
 This provides additional security controls around bundle-specific and microservice plugin resources.

-Determine the bundle ID of the custom resource:
+Determine the bundle ID:
 ```
 ent ecr get-bundle-id YOUR-BUNDLE-REPOSITORY-URL
 ```

-Determine the plugin ID of the custom resource:
+Determine the plugin ID:
 ```
 ent ecr get-plugin-id --auto YOUR-BUNDLE-REPOSITORY-URL
 ```
 ### Profile Management
-To manage and switch between different ent configurations, use `ent profile`.
-To switch between different Entando Applications, even if they are in different clusters, `ent profile` uses Kubernetes contexts, kubeconfig files, and/or custom commands (refer to `ent profile first-use-readme`).
+Manage and switch between different Entando configurations with `ent profile`, which uses Kubernetes contexts, kubeconfig files, and/or custom commands (refer to `ent profile first-use-readme`).

-It is common practice for the vendor tool that connects to a cloud Kubernetes to create a Kubernetes context that must be linked to the profile.
+Cloud Kubernetes tools typically create a Kubernetes context which can be linked to an Entando profile.
 An overview of the current connection and profile information is provided via `ent status`.

 The following commands perform common operations associated with profile management.